 Pamela Druckerman is the author of four books including There Are No Grown-Ups and the international best seller Bringing Up Bébé, which has been translated into 28 languages (its UK title is French Children Don’t Throw Food).
-She’s a Contributing Opinion Writer for The New York Times, where she writes about France, cross-cultural issues and daily life.
+Pamela is a Contributing Opinion Writer for The New York Times, where she writes about France, cross-cultural issues and daily life.
 And she speaks frequently to audiences around the world.

 Bringing Up Bébé was a #1 best seller in the U.K. (Sunday Times); a top-ten best seller in the United States (The New York Times); and has appeared on best-seller lists in Germany, Russia and Brazil.
 Pamela is also the author of Bébé Day By Day: 100 Keys to French Parenting and Lust in Translation: Infidelity from Tokyo to Tennessee.

-From 1997 to 2002 she was a staff reporter at The Wall Street Journal based in Buenos Aires, São Paulo and New York.
-She is a former term member at the Council on Foreign Relations.
+From 1997 to 2002 Pamela was a staff reporter at The Wall Street Journal based in Buenos Aires, São Paulo and New York.
+She was a term member at the Council on Foreign Relations.
 Pamela holds a B.A. in philosophy from Colgate University and a Master of International Affairs from Columbia University.